swyaeta/studbudie/README.md

 [Click here to join the Study Buddy test server](https://discord.gg/pjCQZ5Dt4N)

 ## How to Use Studbudie
 Studbudie uses prefix commands instead of slash commands.
-To check her out, you should try these in the testing server

- 1)!intro - Get a quick introduction to what Studbudie can do.
+To check her out, you should try these 1)!intro - Get a quick introduction to what Studbudie can do.

  2)!help - See a list of available commands and features.